helxplatform/devops/README.md

 export NGINX_IMAGE="heliumdatastage/nginx:cca-v0.0.5"
 ```

-The full file appears below:
+The full file appears below with example values or placeholders which you'll need to replace with your own values:
 ```
 export NAMESPACE="jdoe_deploy"
 export GKE_DEPLOYMENT=false